armory/docs/content/en/armory-cdaas/setup/canary.md

    - Rolling a deployment back or forward is done manually through the Armory Deployments Status UI.
    - It uses the query `containerCPUSeconds`.

    The strategy then deploys the app to 75% of the cluster and then performs a canary analysis.
-After the roll forward is approved, Borealis deploys the app to 100% of the cluster.
+After the roll forward is approved, Armory CDaaS deploys the app to 100% of the cluster.

 3. Change the value of  `targets.<targetName>.strategy` for one or more of your deployment targets to `canary-deploy-strat`.